Can A Divorce Decree Be Modified If An Asset Was Omitted For Any Reason?

 Finally, the parties may elect to appeal an undesirable judgment.
 Within 30 days of a judgment, or longer if a Motion for New Trial has been presented, a party must file a Notice of Appeal and ask the court reporter to prepare the transcript of the trial with all pleadings and exhibits.
 The parties are given an opportunity to present briefs to the Court of Appeals and the Court of Appeals may or may not set the matter for argument.
 The Court will render a decision once it has had an opportunity to consider the record and arguments of the parties.
 One or both parties may appeal the decision of the Court of Appeals to the Texas Supreme Court for a final determination.
 The Texas Supreme Court may or may not accept the appeal for consideration.
 You file the petition, it is served on the other party, and that party files an answer.
 Then, you go through the normal steps of litigation, which include discovery, dispositive motions, mediation, and then a final hearing or a trial.
 The court determines whether the requested modification is going to be granted and to what extent.

-For more information on Modifying A Divorce Decree In Texas, a free consultation is your next best step.
+For more information on Modifying A Divorce Decree In Texas, a free initial consultation is your next best step.
 Get the information and legal answers you are seeking by calling (940) 440-5250 today.

 Call For A Free Consultation